3 Ways to Stay Grateful for the Joy of Food

 All this boils down to remembering that food is life.
 It gives us energy, so we can keep doing the things we enjoy – including the act of eating itself.

-So as we enter this season of giving thanks, maybe think about if you have any foods you’re especially grateful for.
+So in this season of giving thanks, maybe think about if you have any foods you’re especially grateful for.
 If you do, I’d love to know what they are!

-And I hope that whatever you end up having, you’re able to find joy and gratitude in your meals on Thanksgiving – and the rest of the year.
+And I hope that you’re able to find joy and gratitude in your meals, today and every day.